Frequently Asked Questions

 What fees are associated with shipping?

-The $800 stud fee allows one AI shipment to be sent ($1,000 for 2 AI shipments).
-In addition, we charge $30 for a specialized shipping box (that’s our cost) and whatever fees are associated in sending the semen overnight to your Vet’s location.
+The $800/$1,000 stud fee (plus any additional $200 for more than one collection) is standard for any shipment being sent.
+In addition, we charge $45 for a specialized shipping box, LT Chillguard semen extender (that’s our cost), and whatever fees are associated in sending the semen overnight to your Vet’s location.
 For specific shipping quotes, you can access the FedEx site for a quote by clicking here and plug in the information below.

 Navigate to the Rate & Ship tab on the website home page.